farhandigital/devto-enhanced/README.md

 ### Feature Registry System

-The extension uses a centralized feature registry that enables:
+The extension uses a centralized feature registry with a performance-optimized split architecture:

-- **Declarative feature definitions** — Register features with metadata (name, context, type, settings)
+- **Declarative feature definitions** — Features are defined with metadata (name, context, type, settings) in two locations:
+  - `feature-definitions.ts` — Used by the content script for feature execution
+  - `metadata.ts` — Duplicate metadata used exclusively by the popup for instant UI rendering
 - **Automatic orchestration** — Features are executed based on page context without manual coordination
-- **Type-safe settings** — Full TypeScript support for all feature configurations
+- **Type-safe settings** — Full TypeScript support for all feature configurations via `types/settings.ts`
-- **Dynamic UI generation** — Popup interface is automatically generated from registered features
+- **Dynamic UI generation** — Popup interface is automatically generated from registered features in `metadata.ts`

+### Performance-Optimized Bundle Splitting

+To ensure the popup opens **instantly** (<50ms), the codebase maintains a strict separation:

+- **Popup Bundle** (`entrypoints/popup/`)
+  - Only imports `features/metadata.ts` (lightweight metadata definitions)
+  - Never imports feature implementations or heavy dependencies
+  - Renders UI and manages toggle states via browser storage

+- **Content Script Bundle** (`entrypoints/content.ts`)
+  - Imports `features/index.ts` (full feature registry with implementations)
+  - Executes feature logic based on page context and user settings
+  - Monitors DOM changes and handles SPA navigation

+**Trade-off**: Feature metadata is manually duplicated between `feature-definitions.ts` and `metadata.ts` to maintain this performance boundary.
+This intentional coupling prevents the popup from importing any feature implementation code.

 ### Context-Aware Execution

 Features are registered with specific contexts:

 - **Global** — Execute on all dev.to pages
-- **Article** — Execute only on article pages
+- **Article** — Execute only on article pages (`/*/`)
-- **Home** — Execute only on the homepage
+- **Home** — Execute only on the homepage (`/`)

+The `pageDetector.ts` utility determines the current page type, and the registry executes only relevant features.

+### Feature Types

+Features are categorized by their implementation approach:

+- **`hide` type** — CSS-based layout modifications (toggle body classes)
+  - Examples: Hide sidebars, hide subforem switcher
+  - Implemented via `layoutCleaner.ts` using `hideableElements.ts` config

+- **`add` type** — DOM injection and dynamic UI enhancements
+  - Examples: Table of contents, reading stats, copy article button
+  - Each feature has its own implementation file (e.g., `tocGenerator.ts`)

 ### Mutation Observer with Smart Filtering

-The content script uses a MutationObserver to detect SPA navigation, but includes intelligent filtering to:
+The content script uses a MutationObserver to detect SPA navigation, with intelligent filtering to:

-- Ignore mutations from the extension's own injected elements
+- Ignore mutations from the extension's own injected elements (via `data-devto-enhanced` attributes)
 - Only react to significant DOM changes (page transitions)
 - Prevent infinite loops from self-triggered mutations
 - Skip irrelevant changes (ads, lazy-loaded content)